-Fisheries and Oceans Canada is working in partnership with the Seymour Salmonid Society, Metro Vancouver, Squamish Nation, Tsleil Waututh Nation and North Van District, to attempt an emergency rescue effort to capture returning salmon in the lower Seymour River.
-If these efforts are successful, these salmon will be placed in transport tanks and transported to the Seymour River Hatchery with some released directly into the upper Seymour River, above the slide and below the dam.
+Fisheries and Oceans Canada is working in partnership with the Seymour Salmonid Society, Metro Vancouver, Squamish Nation, Tsleil Waututh Nation and North Vancouver District, to attempt an emergency rescue effort to capture returning salmon in the lower Seymour River.
+Salmon recovered from these efforts will be placed in transport tanks and transported to the Seymour River Hatchery until target broodstock numbers are achieved.
+Surplus fish will be released directly into the upper Seymour River, above the slide and below the dam.

 Initially, a PVC and net trap was set up in the lower river adjacent to the Squamish Nation Band Office.
 High-water events due to summer storms thwarted these methods and hoop nets and seine

 nets were quickly put to use.
 These methods proved highly successful for pinks, but staff was forced to adapt once again for coho and steelhead.
 Tangle nets and angling is currently being used to capture fish out of the lower river with good success.

 All 2015 in-river work is done with hand labour and does not require heavy machinery access this season.
 Vehicle access in close proximity to the river bank near the capture sites may be necessary, given that all trap materials and captured salmon must be moved by hand from and to transport vehicles.
 Captured salmon will be moved by field crews to the transport tanks daily depending on capture success in the river trap.